BernardoRaposo/athena-news-fetcher/README.md

   "technology": [...]
 }

-Customization
+🎨 Customize Your Empire

-Change Topics: Edit config.json or use the --topics CLI flag.
+🔄 Change Topics: Tweak config.json or use --topics CLI flag.
-Output File: Set outputFile in config.json (e.g., "custom_news.json").
+📁 Output File: Set outputFile in config.json (e.g., "epic_news.json").
-Append Mode: Set "append": true in config.json to add new articles without overwriting.
+➕ Append Mode: Enable "append": true to stack articles over time.

-Troubleshooting
+🛡️ Troubleshooting Tips

+Issue
+Fix

-Invalid API Key: Ensure your NEWS_DATA_IO_API_KEY in .env is correct.
+Invalid API Key
-No Articles Fetched: Check topic names in config.json or CLI (must match NewsData.io categories).
+Check .env and your NewsData.io key.

+No Articles
+Verify topics match allowed categories.

+File Not Saved
-File Not Saved: Verify write permissions in the athena folder.
+Ensure write permissions in athena.
-Rate Limit Exceeded: Free tier allows 200 requests/day.
-Reduce topic count or wait 24 hours.

-Contributing
-Want to make Athena even better?
-Check out our CONTRIBUTING.md for guidelines on submitting issues, pull requests, or new features!
+Rate Limit Hit
+Wait 24h (200 reqs/day free tier).

+🤝 Join the Athena Revolution!
+Want to level up Athena?
+Check our CONTRIBUTING.md to report bugs, suggest features, or submit code.
+Open an issue or PR—we’re building this empire together! 💪
-License
+📜 License
-Athena is open-source under the MIT License.
-Use it, modify it, share it—build something awesome!
+Athena is yours under the MIT License.
+Remix it, share it, conquer with it! 🌍 🌅 What’s Next?
-What's Next?
-Athena is the first step in an autonomous newsletter system.
-Stay tuned for:
+Athena v1 is just the start!
+Look out for:

-Stage 2: A dashboard to curate articles into a "feed" object.
+Stage 2: A dazzling dashboard to curate your "feed" object.
-Stage 3: A minimalist newsletter builder for automated emails.
+Stage 3: A newsletter builder to automate emails.

-Got questions or ideas?
-Open an issue on GitHub or tweet us at @yourusername.
-Let’s build a newsletter empire together! 🌟
+Got ideas?
+Hit us up on GitHub Issues or tweet @sir__fox.
+Let’s rule the newsletter world! 🌠